The Proclamation of 1763 decrees that no one is permitted to cross into the new land...

 Lexington and Concord

 The Tea Act was passed in 1773, and the colonists of Boston had had enough taxation without representation.
-They ambushed dozens of sips full of boxes of tea.
+They ambushed dozens of ships full of boxes of tea.
 They pushed millions of dollars worth of tea into the Boston Harbor.

 British troops were sent to find supposed colonial weapon stockpiles in Lexington and Concord.
 They marched in, and enraged colonists were there.
 Volleys of bullets were fired.
 A total of 335 were wounded and killed.